-While processes and activities are often defined together, the specific purpose of processes is to specify how activities are to be carried out if and when activities have to be executed separately.
+While processes and activities are often defined together, the primary purpose of processes is to specify how activities are to be carried out if and when activities have to be executed separately.

 Given the focus on execution, definitions of processes should be aligned with the classification of events and time, namely the nature of flows and coupling: